-To see whether this factor can predict future returns, the paper looks at monthly returns on portfolios formed by sorting securities using the AuM Eligible % factor.
+To see whether this factor can predict future returns, the paper looks at monthly returns on portfolios formed by sorting securities using the AUM eligible percentage factor.

 Overall, the hypothetical portfolio outperforms the TOPIX benchmark in terms of both total and excess returns.
-Panel A of Exhibit 4 reports the performance summary of the AuM Eligibility% factor.
-During seven-years back testing period, the hypothetical portfolio yields a 97% total return, compared to 58% return for the TOPIX benchmark, resulting in a 39% total excess return.
-The portfolio also outruns the benchmark in terms of Annualized Return, Average Return and Median Return.
-EXHIBIT 4
+Panel A of Exhibit 4 reports the performance summary of the AUM eligibility percentage factor.
+During a seven-year backtesting period, the hypothetical portfolio yields a 97% total return, compared to 58% return for the TOPIX benchmark, resulting in a 39% total excess return.
+The portfolio also outruns the benchmark in terms of annualized return, average return and median return.

-Panel A: Backtest Performance
+Exhibit 4 Panel A: Backtest performance

-Panel B: Annual Performance, and Annual Excess Performance
+Panel B: Annual performance, and annual excess performance

-2%

-1%

-0%

-'13

-'14

-'15

-'16

-'17

-'18

-'19

-4.31%

-1.13%

-5.78%

-1.32%

--4.56% -4.69% -6.11% -7.96% -0.36% -9.02% -4.37%

--1.21% -1.03% -0.79% -0.37% -0.52% -0.32% -0.48%

-1.39% 1.43%

-6.31%

-1.56%

-'13 '14 '15 '16 '17 '18 '19

-No. of Months with Positive Return 9 4 7 8 11 6 10

-No. of Months with Positive Active Return 8 8 7 10 5 10 8

-Hit Ratio 66.67% 66.67% 58.33% 83.33% 41.67% 83.33% 66.67%

-Panel C: Performance Characteristics
+Panel C: Performance characteristics

-Max Monthly Return

-Min Monthly Return

-Max Monthly Active Return

-Min Monthly Active Return
+'13 '14 '15 '16 '17 '18 '19 No. of Months with Positive Return 9 4 7 8 11 6 10 No. of Months with Positive Active Return 8 8 7 10 5 10 8 Hit Ratio 66.67% 66.67% 58.33% 83.33% 41.67% 83.33% 66.67% Max Monthly Return 8.92% 4.91% 9.64% 7.23% 5.78% 4.31% 6.31% Min Monthly Return -4.56% -4.69% -6.11% -7.96% -0.36% -9.02% -4.37% Max Monthly Active Return 2.15% 1.27% 1.39% 1.43% 1.32% 1.13% 1.56% Min Monthly Active Return -1.21% -1.03% -0.79% -0.37% -0.52% -0.32% -0.48%

 When it comes down to risk-adjusted returns, this paper utilizes an Information Ratio to assess the effectiveness of the factor.
 In this case, the Information Ratio (IR) is a measurement of the excess portfolio returns compared to the benchmark, adjusted for the volatility of those returns.
 With a 10.15% annualized active return, and 2.75% tracking error, the portfolio gives a 1.2 Information Ratio.

-2.15% 1.27%

-8.92% 4.91% 9.64% 7.23%

-These results were checked by regressing them against the Fama French Five-Factor Model, an asset pricing model developed in 2014 that expands on the previous Fama French Three-Factor Model by adding operating profitability risk and investment portfolio risk to the oldfashioned size risk, value risk, and market risk factors suite.
+These results were checked by regressing them against the Fama-French Five-Factor Model, an asset pricing model developed in 2014 that expands on the previous Fama-French Three-Factor Model by adding operating profitability risk and investment portfolio risk to the old-fashioned size risk, value risk, and market risk factors suite.

-Finally, the authors tested the efficacy of such publicly available factors and their relationship with AuM Eligible% factor.
-The AuM Eligible% factor portfolio outperforms portfolios driven by publicly available factors such as EPS (earnings per share) and PB (price to book), even when correlated elements of the AuM Eligible% factor are stripped out of the publicly available factors.
+Finally, the authors tested the efficacy of such publicly-available factors and their relationship with AUM eligible percentage factor.
+The AUM eligible percentage factor portfolio outperforms portfolios driven by publicly-available factors, such as EPS (Earnings Per Share) and PB (Price to Book), even when correlated elements of the AUM eligible percentage factor are stripped out of the publicly-available factors.

-This highlights two attributes of the AuM Eligible% factor: it is not highly correlated with publicly available factors and it will outperform even after being orthogonalized.
+This highlights two attributes of the AUM eligible percentage factor: it is not highly correlated with publicly-available factors and it will outperform even after being orthogonalized.

+Conclusion